derek-chui/Network-Optimization/README.md

 # Network-Optimization

-Generates random points, makes pairs with max total distance.
+Generates random points, makes pairs with max total distance using MATLAB.

 ## randPoints
 - 10 for numPoints, xRange, yRange if no input